davomelkumyan40/SimpleTag/README.md

 --------------------------------------------------------
     1. Opening Stg script "!stg_start;"

-    2. Commenting you code is simples part just type like this "/* -----   Comment ----- */" opening /* and closing */
+    2. Commenting you code is simplest part just type like this "/* -----   Comment ----- */" opening /* and closing */

     3. Closing Stg script "!stg_end;"